manelneto/editor/Lab3.md

 Por isso, o desafio considera-se bem-sucedido.

-TODO: Describe the general vulnerability class associated with each group of challenges, including relevant CWEs and typical mitigation and fixing strategies.

 Tal como anteriormente, a vulnerabilidade que viabiliza este ataque é a validação inadequada do *input* do utilizador.

 Em particular, as linhas de código responsáveis são as seguintes.